-For our Christmas Eve family get together, we like to serve main course meat entrees that are really easy to eat in a buffet style setting - without formal sit down dinner place settings for every guest.
-Most of our guests will be eating with their plate in their lap, so something lovely like a slow-roasted prime rib just won't do.
+For our large Christmas Eve family get togethers, we like to serve main course meat entrees that are really easy to eat in a buffet style setting – without formal sit down dinner place settings for every guest.
+Most of our guests will be eating with their plate in their lap, so something lovely like a slow-roasted prime rib just won’t do.

 We’ve settled on serving a combination of honey baked ham, just heated to room temperature in a 450 degree oven for little more than 5 minutes, and beef tri-tip roasts.
 The ham is super easy to prepare, comes basically pre-sliced (spiral cut) and preparation literally requires unwrapping it, putting it briefly in the oven to warm and then choosing which serving platter to use to present it!
 A couple of choices in gourmet mustards to accompany the ham and that half of the main course is ready to go!